 - Incorporate scholarly and alumni contributions representing a range of experiences, backgrounds, and identities.

 - Encourage application and communication of knowledge.

 The University Honors Program prioritizes innovative learning experiences and individualized student support as part of its mission to challenge students to launch extraordinary lives.
-While referring students, to the program, mentoring honors student, and supporting their progress toward program completion are two appreciated contributions, faculty members often seek these two opportunities:
+Faculty make valuable contributions to this work through their teaching and mentoring of students, as well supporting administrative functions that help all students to thrive.

 - Honors Faculty Fellows, who serve three-year terms, can come from any department or discipline.
 They commit to extensive involvement in the program, teaching courses, mentoring students, and serving as committee members and liaisons for the program.
 Individuals holding a faculty or full-time lecturer appointment are eligible to apply.